BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle1/DOCS.md

 ### Example Script YAML for Running Commands

-**MQTT button auto discovery is enabled starting at v1.14.0 which sends/triggers the defaults of each command.
-The following isn't strictly necessary, but still available if needed or for sending customized commands.**
+**MQTT button auto discovery is enabled starting at v1.14.0 which sends/triggers the defaults of each command.**

+* Buttons are added disabled by default because it's easy to accidentally press the wrong button and trigger an action at an inopportune time.
+Enable at your own risk and you assume all responsibility for your actions.
+* All available buttons for all vehicles are included for now, so only enable the buttons you need and/or work for your vehicle.

+#### The following isn't strictly necessary starting at v1.14.0, but still available if needed or for sending customized commands

 ```yaml
 alias: Car - Start Vehicle